LibreWeb/Documentation/content/how-tos/_index.md

 description : "Synchronize selection of content in different tabbed views"
 ---

-No matter what you are looking for we have a tutorial and how-tos to help you.
+No matter what you are looking for, we have a tutorial and how-tos to help you.

 ## Getting started